 Angioplasty may not be a reasonable treatment option when:

 Angioplasty works well to open a blocked artery after a heart attack.
 How well it works depends on the type of blockage.
 But angioplasty can open blocked arteries in about 9 out of 10 people.2

 The benefits of angioplasty are much greater if you don't smoke.
-If you smoke, try to quit.
+If you smoke, quit smoking.